National Professional Practice Exam

 Primary Literature

-3. The Prince Edward Island Engineering Profession Act, By-Laws and Code of Ethics".
-These particular booklets ARE available at the Engineers PEI office.
+3. The Prince Edward Island Engineering Profession Act, By-Laws and Code of Ethics - Available from Engineers PEI

 a) A Guide to Copyrights